Часто задаваемые вопросы

 Yes.
 The hydrogen is produced at adjustable constant pressure and will flow into an external tank or pipeline until the pressure at the outlet reaches the threshold.
 Please see the datasheet for details.

 The hydrogen outlet contains more than 99,9% pure hydrogen (H₂).
 There are small amounts of water (~1000ppm H₂O) and even smaller amounts of oxygen (O₂).
 Those amounts can be further decreased with a hydrogen dryer to reach up to 99,999% pure hydrogen.
 Please see the datasheet for more information.
-The electrolyser itself does not have any sensors to measure the amounts of oxygen or water contamination.
+The electrolyser or the dryer itself does not have any sensors to measure the amounts of oxygen or water contamination.

 Yes.
 Enapter designs all hydrogen piping in accordance with ASME B31.12.
 All European guidelines refer to the ASME, which are very high standards for hydrogen piping and pipelines.